aaronjoyce/embeddings-api/README.md

 Retrieves a specific vector from the Cloudflare namespace for with a given `id`.

 ### `POST /api/v1/embeddings/cloudflare/{namespace}`
-Create and persist an embedding vector using Cloudflare Workers AI (text embedding models)[https://developers.cloudflare.com/workers-ai/models/#text-embeddings].
+Create and persist an embedding vector using Cloudflare Workers AI [text embedding models](https://developers.cloudflare.com/workers-ai/models/#text-embeddings).